 Setting up a virtual event

 1. Click on Events from the left menu column.

 2. Click on Request Event in the top right corner.

 3. Make sure you select Virtual Event in the format section, and include the URL to your online event in the text box that appears.

 - The URL should be a link to the livestream platform you will be using for this event.

 Once approved, your event will appear on the institution's event board and students will be able to find and register for your event.
 For additional details on requesting an event in Handshake, refer to How to Request an Event.

 Types of virtual events

 - Office tour

-- If your office is open, highlight what a day in the life of an intern or new college grad would be like.
+- If your office is open, highlight what a day in the life of an intern or new university grad would be like.
 If your office is currently closed, share any videos you might have on YouTube that showcase everyday life.

 - Show the fun aspects that make being in your office exciting and rewarding.
 These should be pre-recorded so that there aren’t any issues with content or employee consent.